Hi, it’s me again, Phyllis from CYWB.

 I located a bike nearby, across from the Bellevue Transit Center.
 It was located in a bike share parking zone and ready for use.
 Next, I followed the promotional instructions on getting a discount of $1 which equals the unlock fee.
 I entered the code CYWB and then used the in-app camera to scan the bike’s QR code to unlock the bike.
 (You can also manually enter the bicycle ID number.)

 Next, I completed a safety check to make sure the bike was in good working condition before I started my trip.
 Lime is responsible for maintaining their bikes, but for your own safety, a pre-ride check is always a good idea.
 Protect your head and always wear a helmet when using bike share.
 It’s the law in Bellevue for people of all ages.
 Besides, it’s the smart thing to do.
 (Better safe than sorry.)

 Ride safely and courteously and always follow traffic laws.
 Be mindful of your surroundings, and respectful of others; people walking, bicycling, and driving on Bellevue sidewalks, bikeways, and streets.

 Make sure you understand how much a ride will cost before you start a trip to avoid surprises.
-How do I pay for the ride?
 Payments are made to Lime through their mobile app.
 You need to add credits to your account before you can start a trip.
 Lime sets the price for their service.

 Good to Go!
-Please make sure you leave the bike in a responsible place for the next person to use!
+Again, please make sure you leave the bike in a responsible place for the next person to use!